Raiders of the Lost Horcrux:

 And then how is a deliberate suicide supposed to square with his “screw you” note in which he boasts that he had destroyed the real Horcrux?
 As it now turns out, he evidently never even intended to make an attempt at its actual destruction.
 He left Kreachur holding the bag and simply intended to be dead.
 Unnecessarily!

-We are left having to conclude that Regulus must have deliberately killed himself just to get free of Riddle’s service.
+We are finally left having to conclude that Regulus must have deliberately killed himself just to get free of Riddle’s service.

 Without having ever had any real intention of personally striking a conclusive blow against Riddle which would do him some actual damage, regardless of what he spouted off about the matter.